delphicventurescode/AMPES_myPESTLERepo/README.md

 Email is the **preferred and official** way to reach me.
 Only Class Representatives may contact me via WhatsApp or other channels when necessary.
-SPecifically, I am not available on the phone - other than for ClassReps.
+SPecifically, I am not available on the phone - other than for Class Reps.

 [+]